KGB33/homelab/docs/src/cloud/UptimeKuma.md

 Uptime Kuma is only deployed to Fly.io.
 AWS documentation and Scrips are kept to demonstrate AWS experience on a resume.

+# Cloudflare Rules

+Cloudflare (occasionally) tries to block this bot.
+To prevent this, add a new "Configuration Rule" with a custom filter expression where the IP source matches the Fly.io IPv4 or IPv6 address assigned to the machine.
+This rule turns off the Browser integrity check, and sets the Security Level to "Essentially Off".

 # Fly.io Deployment